phargogh/raster/_episodes/06-pyGeoprocessing.md

 teaching: 45
 exercises: 15
 questions:
-- "What functionality does xarray offer?"
+- "What problems can PyGeoProcessing help me solve?"
-- "When should I use xarray?"
+- "When should I use PyGeoProcessing?"
 objectives:
-- "selection and subsetting of array datasets using labeled indexing"
-- "grouping data and applying statistical functions across multiple dimensions"
-- "visualizing 1 and 2 dimensional slices of array data"
+- "Understand how to execute local (pixel stack) operations"
+- "Understand how to execute focal (convolution) operations"
+- "Understand how to route a landscape"
 keypoints:
-- xarray
+- "PyGeoProcessing provides programmable operations for efficient raster computations"
+- "Looping in python is computationally expensive"
 ---

 ### What is PyGeoProcessing?